malonnnn/RaceAgainstSpecificGhosts/README.md

 ## To remove ghosts:

-  * Reload the map, "Drive Alone" doesn't work
+  * Click the "Remove" button, located in the above popup window

 ## My personal use for the plugin: